 Medicare Advantage Open Enrollment Period (OEP)

 During this period, beneficiaries with a Medicare Advantage plan (including those newly eligible for Medicare Advantage) can switch to a different Medicare Advantage plan or disenroll from their Medicare Advantage plan and return to Original Medicare.
-They can also pick up a stand-alone Part D plan (if needed) and a Medicare Supplement plan.
+They can also pick up a stand-alone Part D plan (if needed) and apply for a Medicare Supplement plan.
 Please note your clients cannot use the Medicare Advantage Open Enrollment Period to disenroll from a Medical Savings Account plan.

 During this period, beneficiaries with a Medicare Advantage plan can switch to a different Medicare Advantage plan or disenroll from their current plan and return to Original Medicare.